BatiKING/DURAL_DIY/README.md

 3. Put together
    - follow this video to put your DURAL together: https://youtu.be/T9ggDxgBBCI?t=423
    - follow this video if you need help putting the buttons together (you just slot the switches in the hot swap sockets, and put the caps on the switch): https://www.youtube.com/watch?v=nA89JoTbwQA
+4. Flame polish edges (OPTIONAL - ONLY FOR ACRYLIC ENCLOSURES)
+   - If you decided to go with acrylic, and if you feel that the edge of the plastic is a bit rough on your wrists - you can flame polish it using a small blowtorch/ incandescent lighter - to flame polish the edge, turn on your blowtorch, and move the flame through the edge of the controller - do it only one time, and don't keep the flame in one spot, keep the torch moving all the time.
+Check this example video on how to flame polish acrylic ( https://www.youtube.com/watch?v=Vx7MHdWXQvc ) - Take note, you don't need such big blowtorch - your acrylic element is much thinner than one seen in the video.

 ### Share your results :)
 ### If you decide to build DURAL yourself, don't forget to share photos of your final build and tag DURAL on Twitter! <br>